Changes coming 1 July 2025

 A general licence authorises you to sell liquor:

-• at a single premises, and
+• at a single premises

 • in open containers for drinking on premises, or in sealed containers to drink off premises.